levigo/url-crypto-kit/README.md

 neverpile.url-crypto.shared-secret.enabled=true
 neverpile.url-crypto.shared-secret.secret-key=Not#So%Secret
 neverpile.url-crypto.pathPatterns=/**
-neverpile.url-crypto.enabledStaticPaths=/path/to/static/data/**
+neverpile.url-crypto.psuEnabledPathPatterns=/path/to/static/data/**
 ```
 __neverpile.url-crypto.shared-secret.enabled=true__
 Enable the CryptoKit with a shard secret implementation.
 This is the only implementation as of now.
 __neverpile.url-crypto.shared-secret.secret-key=Not#So%Secret__
 Choose a secret key for the encryption.
+If omitted, a random secret key will be generated on startup.
 Please don't copy the example key.
 __neverpile.url-crypto.pathPatterns=/**__
 Allows you to define one or multiple URL patterns where the PSU mechanism should be activated on.
 All URL paths which do not match any of the defined paths will not be considered for encryption.
 /&ast;&ast; will allow PSU to be enabled on all paths.
-__neverpile.url-crypto.enabledStaticPaths=/path/to/static/data/**__
+__neverpile.url-crypto.psuEnabledPathPatterns=/path/to/static/data/**__
 All paths defined here should also match a pattern in the global pathPatterns property.
-Paths defined here allow the use of PSU without any additional configuration.
+Paths defined here allow the generation of PSU with the url parameter method described in the following section.

 ### Enable a handler method:
 In any Spring RestController or similar: